dreamfactorysoftware/android-sdk/README.md

 ###Getting Started

-As always, clone this repo
+To use the Android SDK, simply clone this repo.

 ####Importing the Project

-If you are using eclipse for android development please follow below steps to import project into your existing workspace
+If you are using Eclipse for Android development please follow the steps below to import the project into your existing workspace.

 	File → Import → General → Existing Projects into Workspace → Next